 - The design of the signal system remains active and is on the critical path to project completion.
 As noted earlier, significant effort was focused on the scheduling of the remaining signal design, signal cutovers, and related civil work during settlement negotiations with BBII.
 Completion of the signal work is scheduled for September 2023.
-Final planning and preparations are underway for the major cutover in Segment 2, Work Areas 3 and 4; work is scheduled to start on March 13, 2022 and is scheduled to take three (3) weeks to complete. - The JPB is continuing discussions and negotiations with the UPRR regarding protection at the Reed Street crossing in Segment 4 which is controlled by the UPRR.
-UPRR has requested a complete design for the crossing before they will review it. - PG&E and Silicon Valley Power have required the PCEP to conduct a Single Phase Study to demonstrate that the electrified rail operations will not degrade service for existing customers.
+The major cutover in Segment 2, Work Areas 3 and 4, which was scheduled to start on March 13, 2022, was delayed as a result of the March 10, 2022 safety incident.
+That work has been rescheduled and will now start on May 2, 2022.
+That work is scheduled to take three (3) weeks to complete.
+The PCEP signals team is working with BBII and its subcontractors to avoid any delays as a result of the work interruption following the March 10, 2022 incident and hopes to complete all Segment 2 signals work in November 2022. - The JPB is continuing discussions and negotiations with the UPRR regarding protection at the Reed Street crossing in Segment 4 which is controlled by the UPRR.

+PG&E and Silicon Valley Power have required the PCEP to conduct a Single Phase Study to demonstrate that the electrified rail operations will not degrade service for existing customers.
 The study has been in progress for over a year but has failed to produce a result that satisfies the power companies.
 The issue was elevated earlier in 2021 to senior management at PG&E, which led to an independent consultant being hired to try to forge consensus.
-However, the utilities continue to ask for additional modelling and a completion schedule remains elusive.
-PG&E's position is that no load may be placed on the system, other than that load inherent in the TPS/OCS components, until the Single-Phase Study is completed.
-The Acting Executive Director of the JPB is now meeting regularly with her counterpart at PG&E in an effort to resolve this impasse.
+However, the utilities continued to ask for additional modelling and a completion schedule had remained elusive until recently.
+PG&E's position is that no load may be placed on the system until the Single Phase Study is complete, the Transmission Load Operating Agreement between PG&E and the JPB is executed, and all other PG&E requirements are met.
+The JPB is expected to provide the remaining information necessary to complete the Single Phase Study to PG&E by April 25, 2022.